RickStrahl/SetResolution/README.md

 # Set Windows Display Resolution from Command Line

-This small command line utility allows you to quickly set Windows Display Resolutions to any of the available display modes for your video driver on the default Windows Screen device.
+This small command line utility allows you to quickly set Windows Display Resolutions to any of the available display modes for your Monitors.

 * Set explicit Display Resolution (has to match a valid display mode)
-* List all available Display Modes
+* List all available Display Modes and Monitors
 * Create and use multiple Display Mode Profiles for quick access

 > **Warning:** Use at your own risk.
 Setting an invalid display mode can [leave your screen inaccessible](#fark-i-set-a-resolution-that-doesnt-work-now-what).
 Use only with supported display modes.
 We check your settings against available modes and only allow those that match a driver display mode, but there may still be some modes that don't work with your monitor.

 ## Download
-This tool is a small, self-contained Console EXE application and you can download the `SetResolution.exe` (or `sr.exe` file directly from here):
+This tool is a small, self-contained Console EXE application.
+For now, you can download the `SetResolution.exe` (or `sr.exe` file directly from here):

 [Download SetResolution.exe](https://github.com/RickStrahl/SetResolution/raw/master/Binaries/SetResolution.exe)